STRATIFIED POLICING: AN ORGANIZATIONAL MODEL FOR PROACTIVE CRIME REDUCTION AND ACCOUNTABILITY

 "The Stratified Policing model has proven to be effective in a Statewide Police Agency.
 The flexibility of the model has allowed Troop Commanders of each region to draw from proven evidence-based approaches to shape and modify their policing strategies to meet the needs of their community.
 Stratified Policing provides clear processes that have helped the Delaware State Police achieve significant reductions in crime while maintaining a strong positive relationship with the community." -Nathaniel McQueen, Jr., Secretary of the Department of Safety and Homeland Security, State of Delaware and retired Delaware State Police Superintendent

-Drs.
-Roberto and Rachel Santos have developed a systematic process for implementing Stratified Policing into an agency and evaluating its impact on organizational culture and crime.
-The following is a brief overview of the assistance they provide.
+The following is a more detailed overview of this process.
 For more information, contact them directly at rsantos4@radford.edu (Roberto) or rsantos5@radford.edu (Rachel).

 Organizational Assessment

-To understand the policies, practices, and organizational culture of the agency and collect baseline measures for evaluation, an organizational assessment is conducted and results in specific recommendations for tailoring the Stratified Policing organizational structure and implementing the proactive crime reduction strategies best suited for the agency.
-The assessment includes an examination of current data and technology capabilities, crime analysis products, crime reduction policies and procedures, as well as the organizational structure and unit/personnel functions.
-An organizational survey is conducted about current crime reduction and problem solving practices, communication, leadership, accountability, and transparency and “process mapping” is used to document observed processes the agency uses to address different levels of problems.
-Lastly, onsite interviews and focus groups with personnel, ride alongs as well as observation are used to fully understand the agency and its practices.
+To understand the policies, practices, and organizational culture of the agency and collect baseline measures for subsequent evaluation of Stratified Policing implementation, an organizational assessment is conducted and results in specific recommendations for tailoring the Stratified Policing organizational structure and implementing the proactive crime reduction strategies best suited for the agency.
+The assessment includes an examination of current crime analysis, data and technology capabilities, crime reduction practices, as well as the organizational structure and division, unit, and personnel functions.
+An organizational survey is conducted about current proactive crime reduction, crime prevention, and problem-solving practices, as well as communication, leadership, accountability, and transparency around those practices.
+Lastly, interviews and focus groups with personnel of all ranks, ride alongs as well as observation of crime reduction meetings are used to fully understand the agency and its crime reduction practices.

 Recommendations for Implementation

-The results from the assessment inform specific recommendations for the agency to implement Stratified Policing.
-The recommendations focus on the implementation of evidence-based policing strategies that are best suited to the community's problems and the agency's resources as well as an accountability system that ensures sustainability and evaluation of effectiveness.
+The results from the assessment inform specific recommendations and a "road map" that is tailored for the agency to implement the Stratified Policing business model.
+The recommendations focus on the implementation of evidence-based policing strategies that are best suited to the community and the agency's resources as well as assignment of responsibilities and an accountability system that ensures sustainability and evaluation of effectiveness.

 Stratified Training